citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ### UDS: implement GetApplicationData ([#5533](https://github.com/citra-emu/citra/pull/5533)) by [mnml](https://github.com/mnml)

-By implementing `GetApplicationData`, an issue is resolved in which multiplayer communications would only work one way in Dragon Ball Fusions, and fixes multiplayer altogether in Final Fantasy Explorers. `GetApplicationData` is used to load appdata from the current beacon, which can then only be used whilst connected to the network.
+By implementing `GetApplicationData`, an issue is resolved in which multiplayer communications would only work one way in Dragon Ball Fusions.
+This change also fixes multiplayer altogether in Final Fantasy Explorers. `GetApplicationData` is used to load appdata from the current beacon, which can then only be used while connected to the network.

 ### service/frd: return cfg username on GetMyScreenName ([#5792](https://github.com/citra-emu/citra/pull/5792)) by [vitor-k](https://github.com/vitor-k)